diegopereiraeng/kubernetes-snapshot-extension/README.md

  * Total CPU and Memory Requests

- Msters, Workers, Infra Nodes and Storage Nodes - New Folder Summary:
+ Masters, Workers, Infra Nodes and Storage Nodes - New Folder Summary:
  * Total Memory, CPU and PODs
  * Total Allocation Memory, CPU and PODS
  * Total Capacity of Memory, CPU and PODs